ApondiKevin/MeZIGO-Logistics-Website/src/content/pages/index.md

   ctaText: Start Now
   ctaLink: /about
 ---
-We have partnered with brick and mortar stores across Kenya to enable you deliver cheaply and conveniently to a collection point.
+We have partnered with brick and mortar stores across Kenya to enable you deliver cheaply and conveniently to collection points.